 The construction industry has long been considered a high hazard industry.
 Construction workers are at increased risk of serious or fatal injuries.
 However, workers in the construction industry also have an increased risk of cancer and other chronic diseases due to a large number of occupational exposures.
 According to CAREX Canada, the top five carcinogens among Ontario construction workers are solar radiation (121,000 workers exposed), silica (87,000), wood dust (50,000), asbestos (48,000), and diesel engine exhaust (28,000), with smaller numbers exposed to many other metals (e.g. welding fumes) and chemicals (e.g. solvents in paint, fumes from road paving).

-This project is modelled after a very successful European Union project, SHEcan.
+This project is modelled after a successful European Union project, SHEcan.

-This study will identify prevention options for the Ontario construction sector.
-As well, it will estimate the future burden in the construction industry if no reductions in carcinogen exposure occur, as well as under several alternate scenarios where prevention measures are implemented and exposure is reduced.
+This study will estimate the future burden in the construction industry if no reductions in carcinogen exposure occur, as well as under several alternate scenarios where prevention measures are implemented and exposure is reduced.
 This information can be used immediately to set prevention priorities and will provide a mechanism for comparing the costs and benefits of differing prevention measures.

 Funding for this study has been received from the Ministry of Labour Research Opportunities Program.